vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

-The concept `~buildings` represents 760 general and specific building words found in the WordNet dictionary – any word which is a child of: definition 1 of shelter, definition 1 of accommodations, or definition 3 of building in WordNet’s ontology.
+The concept `~buildings` represents 760 general and specific building words found in the WordNet dictionary – any word which is a child of: definition 1 of shelter, definition 1 of accommodations, or definition 3 of building in WordNet's ontology.
 How would you be able to figure out creating this?
 This is described under `:up` in Word Commands later.

 `Building~3` and `building~3n` are equivalent.
 The first is what you might say to refer to the 3rd meaning of building.
 Internally `building~3n` denotes the 3rd meaning and its a noun meaning.
 You may see that in printouts from Chatscript.
 If you write 3n yourself, the system will strip off the n marker as superfluous.

 Similarly you can invoke parts of speech classes on words.
 By default you get all of